summerhayesh/NBA-MVP-ML-model/README.md

 - Data cleaning: cleans formats the data to make it ready for training, which includes labelling data, dealing with duplicate entries, and merging datasets to maximise the data diversity

 - ML algorithms: implements linear regression and random forests to predict the MVP, whilst simultaneously using evaluation stratergies such as backtesting and designing error metrics

+**Due to high rates of request activity on the target website [(Basketball Reference)](https://www.basketball-reference.com/), the webscraper may not function.
+The original files that were used to train the model have been added, in the event the webscraper does not function.**